Now that we have life, this chapter seeks to determine the probability of this life to evolve toward civilization, or the time required to do so.

 fi = 0.5 (in short, to account with the too young stars where the Evolution is still in progress).
 This is a pessimistic bound, in the halo of our galaxy the value is much closer from 1.

 In practice SETI needs to search only in stars older than about 3 billions years.

 These very high value for fl and fi, together with the high ratio of planets in the Goldilock zone, is what prompted many scientists in statements about extraterrestrial life being very common, and even civilisation being widespread.
-We saw in the previous discussion on ne that some pessimistic factors are reducing the number of planets with suitable conditions for life, but nevertheless it remains high enough to fully justify the search, either by astronomy of by SETI.
+We saw in the previous discussion on ne that some pessimistic factors are reducing the number of planets with suitable conditions for civilisations, but nevertheless it remains high enough to fully justify the search, either by astronomy of by SETI.
 Our closest neighbour must be at less than 100 light years, and there could be millions of them in our galaxy.